Chandrabhanaher/Recyclerview-Pagination/README.md

 # Recyclerview-Pagination
 Android MVVM using Kotlin with Room Recyclerview Pagination

-## Using for Retrofit And RXJava /Rx Android / OKHttp / HttpLoggingInterceptor
+# Using for Retrofit And RXJava
+Rx Android

+OKHttp

+HttpLoggingInterceptor

-## Room DB
+Room DB

-## MVVM Pattern
+MVVM Pattern